Banno/sbt-license-plugin/README.markdown

          version := "0.1"

-         organization := "com.banno"`
+         organization := "com.banno"
-2. To add an `apache2` or `mit` license with a custom copyright line, import the licenses and set the `license` setting like so:
+2. To add an `apache2` or `mit` license with a custom copyright line, import the licenses as well and set the `license` setting like so:

      i.e. in `build.sbt`: